 How have I launched without it all this while?

 With it I’ll become a user engagement hero,

 And my engineering requests will drop down to zero.

 I first create a modal to build user motivation,

-And follow it with some hotspots for UI education.
+And follow it with some tooltips for UI education.

 Making it look right is challenging yet rewarding,

-But before I know it I have our feature onboarding!
+And before I know it, I have new feature onboarding!